desmondgong/contact-list/README.md

 #### Static Analysis (Eslint)
 All projects are covered with `eslint` rules to ESS standard in `eslint-config-airbnb`, [details](https://github.com/airbnb/javascript)

+1. Switch to top level directory.
-Run `npm run check:lint` to do the lint check.
+2. Run `npm run check:lint` to do the lint check.
+3. Review `tests/out/lint-report.html` for lint report.

+### Unit tests
+Specs for Unit Test all locate `tests/unit` of each package and are written in `Jasmine`, executing via `Karma` on `phantomJS`.
+Code coverage is run by `karma` plugins.

+1. Switch to top level directory.
+2. Run `npm run test:unit` to start the Unit Test.
+3. Review `tests/out/unit` for UT reports.
+4. Review `tests/out/coverage` for UT coverage reports.

 ---
 ## Production Mode: